DevByteBuzz/devbytebuzz.github.io/README.md

 **Features:**

-Centralized Aggregation: Collects updates from a wide range of trusted tech blogs and official sources.
+- Centralized Aggregation: Collects updates from a wide range of trusted tech blogs and official sources.
-Notifies users Slack in team's specific channels Bookmarking & Sharing: Enables engineers to save, organize, and share key updates with their teams.- Saves time by eliminating the need to manually check multiple sources.
+- Notifies users Slack in team's specific channels
+- Bookmarking & Sharing: Enables engineers to save, organize, and share key updates with their teams.
+- Saves time by eliminating the need to manually check multiple sources.
-Keeps engineers and teams up-to-date with minimal effort.
+- Keeps engineers and teams up-to-date with minimal effort.
-Supports continuous learning and professional development.
+- Supports continuous learning and professional development.
-Configurable source to expand with additional Dev Blogs.
+- Configurable source to expand with additional Dev Blogs.

 **Developer Blog Sources:**